-Most of the birds brought to Teton Raptor Center have experienced vehicle and window collisions, electrocution on powerlines, or pet attacks.
-Other common incidents include gunshot wounds, injuries from traps, lead and rodenticide poisoning, and many more human-caused issues.
+The majority of birds brought to Teton Raptor Center suffer from human-caused challenges, including vehicle and window collisions, electrocution on powerlines, and pet attacks.
+Other common injuries stem from gunshot wounds, traps, lead and rodenticide poisoning, and similar threats.

 Birds are rehabilitated only when the prognosis for release is high.
 Birds that are returned to the wild must be able to hunt, breed, migrate, and show the appropriate fear of humans.